Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 When I Got Sober, I Thought My Life Was Over

-Someone suggested I write ten things a day I was grateful for.
-It felt ridiculous.
-How could I write about gratitude when everything felt like it was collapsing?
+How could I practice gratitude when everything felt like it was collapsing?

-But I was sick of feeling sick, so I tried.
+But I was sick and tired of feeling sick and tired — so I tried.

-This is where gratitude first became a grounding practice for me — not a spiritual bypass, but a lifeline.
-A way of redefining what mattered and beginning to build a different kind of success from the inside out.
+That’s where gratitude first became a grounding practice for me.
+Not a spiritual bypass, but a lifeline.
+A way of redefining what mattered and a way of building a different kind of success — from the inside out.

 What Gratitude Has Become for Me Now